nmmmnu/HM4/bugfixlog.md

 ### 1.3.15.1
 -	Prevent possible issue in APPEND that may appear in future version.
 This is not a bug in current releases.

+### 1.3.16.1
+-	bugfix in AVLList - when (real) delete happens, the server may segfault. this does not affects 99.99% of the production servers.